shayan786/uber_challenge/README.md

 --------
 Feel free to reach out to me at shayan@advlo.com if you have further questions or want to setup a more detailed dive into the entire application infastracture if this does not suffice.

-Thanks & Look forward to hearing from you!
+Thanks & look forward to hearing from you!
 Shayan